Quick start

 When should I use the Paver Base Calculator?

 Use it when your task matches one of these common needs: Estimate base gravel for a patio or walkway.
 Convert base volume into approximate tons.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Paver Base Calculator doing with my inputs?

 In plain language: The calculator multiplies paver area by base depth and bedding depth, adds waste, converts cubic feet to cubic yards, and estimates base tons from tons per cubic yard.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Paver Base Calculator inputs mean?